origo-map/origo-documentation/content/layers.md

 `featureinfoTitle` | attribute to be used instead of the title property as the title for the popup/sidebar.
 Optional.
 `removable` | Adds an remove button next to the layer name if set to true.
 Optional.
 `opacityControl` | Adds an opacity slider in the legends extended layer info.
 Optional, defaults to true.
+`css` | Used for adding CSS properties to layer canvas element.
+Formatted as key/value pairs.

 #### Basic example GeoJSON